 At Home With… Katharine Pooley

-Interior designer Katharine Pooley’s Scottish castle is a dream winter sanctuary complete with roaring fires, restored original features and a team of ducks.
+Ahead of our Christmas webinar with Katharine Pooley on 11 Dec at 4pm (sign up for your free ticket here), interior designer Katharine Pooley’s takes us on a tour of Forter castle.
+Step inside the Scottish fortress – a dream winter sanctuary complete with roaring fires, restored original features and a team ducks.

 At Home With Katharine Pooley